bleano/twitter/README.md

    - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
 - [ ] Home Timeline
    - [ ] Tapping on a user image should bring up that user's profile page
+   - [X] Tapping on retweet works.
+Verify in statuses/user_timeline
+   - [ ] Tapping on favorite works.
+Verify in statuses/user_timeline
 The following **optional** features are implemented:

 - [ ] When composing, you should have a countdown in the upper right for the tweet limit.